Chemistry with molecular modelling

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 Molecular modelling is the use of computer modelling to understand and explore chemistry.
 Advancements in molecular modelling have lead to an explosive growth in a range of applications.
 This course focuses on modelling the structure and reactivity of molecules and solids including:

-- Modelling organic and bio-organic molecules including DNA, proteins, drug molecules and computational drug design
+• Modelling organic and bio-organic molecules, including DNA, proteins, drug molecules and computational drug design

-- The theory behind the modelling approaches
+• The theory behind different approaches to modelling

 Is this the right course for you?

 The programme will suit you well if you would like to obtain a chemistry degree but are also interested in learning to use the computational technique of molecular modelling to understand and solve chemical problems in a range of areas such as drug design and materials chemistry.

 The course is based on the Chemistry degree (see page 148).
 Core components of the Chemistry degree are taken along with special molecular modelling modules, practical work and project work.